impostorsguides/impostorsguides.github.io/rbenv/part-3/3-b-content.md

 The fact that this directory starts with a “.” tells me it has something to do with configuration.
 And I happen to know that Github offers a feature called Workflows, so I'm pretty sure this is the directory to store configuration files for RBENV's Github Workflow setup.

-Looking more into Github's Workflows feature, I find [the docs page](https://web.archive.org/web/20220806092745/https://docs.github.com/en/actions/using-workflows):
+Looking more into Github's Workflows feature, I find [the docs page](https://web.archive.org/web/20220806092745/https://docs.github.com/en/actions/using-workflows){:target="_blank" rel="noopener"}:

 About workflows